 There are also calibration procedures that are ‘generic’, which means it is applicable for many types of instruments.

-But regardless of either ISO 9001 or ISO 17025 calibration procedure, before we will use it, we must consider the important calibration procedure requirements, it should be:
+But regardless of either ISO 9001 or ISO 17025 calibration procedure, before we will use it, we must consider the important calibration procedure requirements, these should be:

 1. Verified or validated before use.